-To be considered as a speaker or presenter for Shaker Seminar 2015, submit a one-page abstract to Lesley Herzberg at firstname.lastname@example.org.
+To be considered as a speaker or presenter, submit a one-page abstract to Lesley Herzberg at email@example.com.

-Shaker Seminar encourages attendees to sell or trade books, artifacts, t-shirts, and other Shaker-related items with each other.
-This is a great way to acquire obscure material about the Shakers largely unavailable otherwise.
+Shaker Seminar also encourages attendees to sell or trade books, artifacts, T-shirts, and other Shaker-related items — a great way to acquire obscure material about the Shakers largely unavailable otherwise.

 Watch Carol Medlicott’s talk on Shaker Music.